-The principal activity of Kypris Acquisitions Ltd (the company) is to undertake investment business.
+The principal activity of Ainscough Holdings Limited (the company) is the holding of private equity investments.

 The company's ultimate parent undertaking and controlling entity is The Goldman Sachs Group, Inc. (Group Inc.).
 Group Inc. is a bank holding company and a financial holding company regulated by the Board of Governors of the Federal Reserve System.
 In relation to the company, 'group undertaking' means Group Inc. or any of its subsidiaries.
 Group Inc., together with its consolidated subsidiaries, form 'GS Group'.
 GS Group is a leading global investment banking, securities and investment management firm that provides a wide range of financial services to a substantial and diversified client base that includes corporations, financial institutions, governments and individuals.